Summer Global Equities

 How did your portfolio perform?

 We actively manage the fund’s foreign currency exposures.
-As at 31 May 2024, these exposures represented 98.33% of the value of the fund.
-After allowing for foreign currency hedges in place, approximately 53.81% of the value of the fund was unhedged and exposed to foreign currency risk.
+As at 31 October 2024, these exposures represented about 98% of the value of the fund.
+After allowing for foreign currency hedges in place, around 41% of the value of the fund was unhedged and exposed to foreign currency risk.

 What are we thinking about the future?